apache/cloudstack-documentation/source/adminguide/clusters.rst

    Very high value for ``drs.max.migrations`` can result in management server using up all of it's workers for DRS tasks and not being able to execute other tasks.

 There are some advanced parameters that can be configured for DRS.
-These paramters impact the way imbalance is calculated for a cluster.
+These parameters impact the way imbalance is calculated for a cluster.
 Do not change these parameters unless you know what you are doing.

 .. list-table:: Advanced DRS related cluster parameters